Definition

 Great journeys are personalized—different roles, use cases, or plans may need different paths to value.

-Personalizing onboarding journeys
+Personalized vs generic onboarding journeys

-Measuring onboarding journey effectiveness
+Measuring onboarding journey success

 Track completion rate for each step to identify where users drop off.